velezJessica/velezJessica/README.md

-- 👋 Hi, I’m @velezJessica
+🙋 Hey there!
+I'm @velezJessica.
-- 👀 I’m interested in artificial intelligence,cybersecurity,cooking,mathematics and inclusivity/advocacy!
+🧠 My passions include diving deep into artificial intelligence, exploring the realms of cybersecurity, whipping up delectable dishes in the kitchen, unraveling mathematical mysteries, and fervently advocating for inclusivity.
-- 🌱 I’m currently learning computer science with a minor in math and cybersecurity at the university of Nevada, Reno
+📚 Right now, I'm immersing myself in computer science, complemented by a dash of math and cybersecurity, at the University of Nevada, Reno.
-- 💞️ I’m looking to collaborate on an app that could more accurately create closed captioning for videos/ apps as an extension so we're more inclusive to the deaf community
+🤝 I'm eager to team up on pioneering an extension that can enhance closed captioning in videos/apps, making the digital world more welcoming for the deaf community.
--  I am also working on a project that would cross reference foods in your fridge to latin american cuisine and give you a recipe with cooking time and links to videos of food content creators!
+🍲 On another note, I'm also stirring up a project that sifts through the ingredients in your fridge and maps them to sumptuous Latin American recipes, complete with cooking durations and curated video links from top-notch food creators.
+Let's spice things up!
 - 📫 How to reach me: Jessicavelez@nevada.unr.edu

 <!---